 The puppet price in the spreadsheet varies according to the profit margin you enter.

 Calculating your profit margin is more art than science and it usually takes some time and experimenting to decide what will work for you.
-The really important thing financially is that your profit either goes in the bank to be saved or gets re-invested in the business, make your salary one of your expenses!
+The really important thing financially is that your profit either goes in the bank to be saved or gets re-invested in the business.
+Always make your salary one of your expenses!

 I hope this is helpful!